php-fig/fig-standards/bylaws/001-mission-and-structure.md

 ### Editor

 The Editor of a PSR is an individual who is actively involved in managing and tracking a PSR as it is written.
-The Editor is responsible for managing the development of a PSR; for representing the PSR in discussions with the rest of PHP-FIG; for coordinating other contributors; and for working with the Sponsor to see the PSR through the review process.
+The Editor is responsible for managing the development of a PSR; for representing the PSR in discussions with the rest of the PHP FIG; for coordinating other contributors; and for working with the Sponsor to see the PSR through the review process.
 Any individual may be an Editor, provided they are not also a Secretary.
 If the Editor of a proposal is missing for more than 45 days without notice then the Sponsor and Core Committee may agree upon a new Editor.
 The Editor is the final authority on the content of a PSR while it is in Draft.

 ### Sponsor